 # 1 There are no real bathroom.
 Only some sawdust toilets at the entrance, but they are not very clean and a bit smelly.

-# 2 You can’t find a hotel close to Clakamul.
+# 2 You can’t find a hotel close to the Calakmul ruins.
 After all, it is a 2-hour drive into the jungle.
 Only one camping spot can be found along that road.
 In and around Xpujil, a 120 km drive, you will find most hotels.
 We chose the very cheap and highly recommended cabins of Ecohabitat.

-# 3 Along the 186 main road are more Mayan ruins.
+# 3 Along the 186 main road are more Mayan ruins, like at Chicanna.
 So combine your visit to Calakmul with more sights in the area.
+Especially the Becan Maya Ruines at Chicanna are impressive.
+It’s also the location of a highly recommended hotel we heard a lot of other travellers about.

 # 4 Go early.
 It can get super hot in the jungle in the afternoon.
 And it’s much quieter early in the morning, although it will never get as busy in Calakmul as in Chichén Itzá.